 TURNER: I don't have any doubt that they can coexist.
 I think we can certainly protect streams and water in urban environments in a way that can allow fish to survive.
 The question is, do we have the political will to do so?

-MAN AT PODIUM: So please welcome His Excellency, the honorable Governor Gary Locke.
+MAN: So please welcome His Excellency, the Honorable Governor Gary Locke.

 CURWOOD: Even before the endangered species designation, officials like Washington Governor Gary Locke recognized how much of the challenge lay ahead, and how high the stakes were.

 LOCKE: Salmon recovery is about much more than fish.
 It's about respect for the natural world that sustains us.
 And if we fail to do what's necessary for salmon, we will fail at something far larger than saving fish.
 We will fail at saving the very quality of life that makes living in the Pacific Northwest unique and distinctive.
 In addition to...